psliwa/PdfBundle/README.markdown

 Installation
 ------------

+  1. If you use composer to resolve dependencies, you can skip 2nd, 3rd and 4th steps.
+PsPdfBundle requires "minimum-stability" equals to dev.

-  1. Add this bundle and [PHPPdf][1] library to deps file and update vendors:
+  2. Add this bundle and [PHPPdf][1] library to deps file and update vendors:

           [PdfBundle]
               git=git://github.com/psliwa/PdfBundle.git